 Two globes connected by a green line that loops around a central blue coin or seal with a checkmark.

 These pairs are the foundation of foreign exchange rates.
 Each pair consists of two currencies: the first currency and the quote currency.
-The first currency is listed first in the pair, while the quote currency is the second.
-The FX rate indicates how much of the quote currency is needed to purchase one unit of the first currency.

 Example: USD/EUR